You Need Financial Business Intelligence That’s Actually Built for Finance

 Traditionally, you’d need to hire full-time staff just to manage the BI stack or turn your finance pros into data engineering experts.
 And neither option is a good one.

 Mosaic is a purpose-built financial intelligence solution that gives you the advanced business analytics you need from BI without any of the technical complexity.

 Our goal is to empower CFOs and their teams to advance their positions as strategic partners in the business.
 And for scaling finance functions, that starts with making business intelligence far more accessible.

 Mosaic Eliminates Complex Database and ETL Pipeline Configuration

-You shouldn’t need to spend months and millions of dollars setting up an ETL pipeline and database to connect all these systems.
+You shouldn’t need to spend months and millions of dollars setting up an ETL pipeline and database to streamline planning, analysis, financial consolidation, and the other critical functions of your role.
 And with Mosaic’s simple integrations, you don’t have to.

 Mosaic Makes It Easy to Scale Strategic Finance

 Cutting out the database and ETL pipeline means that all the numbers you see in Mosaic are actuals pulled directly from your point solutions.
 Real-time visibility into your financial data satisfies your “trust and verify” responsibility.
 And when you don’t have to worry about so many technical challenges, you can focus far more effort on strategic finance.